harrietrc/Mapster/README.md

 Mapster is a map-based trip planner for the independent traveler.
 Users mark points-of-interests (POIs) and travel information on the map.
 Users can also ask Mapster to suggest POIs near a location on the map.
 Mapster finds the best route between the POIs to create a map-based itinerary.

-Please visit our [Wiki](https://github.com/harrietrc/Mapster/wiki) for more detail about this project
+Please visit our [Wiki](https://github.com/harrietrc/Mapster/wiki) for more information about this project